Rodney Hogg: 1982–83 Ashes

-1983 vs Sri Lanka
+1983 Tours to Sri Lanka and England

 Hogg toured Sri Lanka with the Australian side.
 In the sole test he took 1–31 and 0–7.

-1983 World Cup

-Hogg was picked to in the squad for the 1983 World Cup.
+Hogg was picked in the squad for the 1983 World Cup.
 He bowled seven no balls in a game against India.

 1983–84 vs Pakistan

 Hogg began the 1983–84 season as one of Australia's first choice bowlers.
 In the first test Australia went for four pacemen and Hogg took 3–0 in ten balls.
 His final figures were 3–20 and 1–72.

 He bowled well in the second test too taking 2–43 and 0–11.
 Things were harder in the third, Hogg returning figures of 1–123.

 Hogg's back injury meant he declared himself unfit for the fourth test and was replaced by John Maguire.

 He was back for the fifth, taking 0–60 and 2–53.

-He also played in Australia's one day team.
-Highlights included 4–34 against Pakistan. and 4–37 against the same team.
+Hogg was selected in Australia's one day team to play in the World Series Cricket tri-tournament against Pakistan and West Indies.
+He was the best of the Australian attack against the West Indies taking 3–29 (and scoring 21 off 18 balls).
+Other highlights included 3–34 against Pakistan, 4–34 against Pakistan. and 4–37 against the same team.
+In a game against New Zealand, Hogg had to retire hurt after being hit on the ear by Richard Hadlee.

 During the 1983–84 season, Hogg took 1–10 off ten overs in the McDonald's Cup semi final, helping South Australia win.
 This effort earned him the Man of the Match Award.

 Hogg had taken 32 first class wickets over the summer at 25.43.

 1984 Tour of the West Indies

 Hogg was picked to tour the West Indies in 1984.

-He had a good first test with the bat, making 52 (his highest first class score), but took 2–48 and 0–56 with the ball.
-He took 1–103 in the second test – a match best remembered for the fact that Hogg threw a punch at captain Kim Hughes on the field.
+He had a good first test with the bat, making 52 (his highest first class score) and taking part in a last wicket partnership of 97 with Tom Hogan.
+He also took 2–48 and 0–56 with the ball, in a drawn game.

+Hogg took 1–103 in the second test – a match best remembered for the fact that Hogg threw a punch at captain Kim Hughes on the field.

 Hogg's best performance came in the third test, taking 6–77.
 A side strain saw him out of the fourth test.
 He was back for the fifth game, going for 0–67.